thesofproject/sof-docs/getting_started/build-guide/build-from-scratch.rst

 .. note::

-   This script will only work if the PATH includes both crosscompiler and xtensa-root and they are siblings of the sof and soft repos.
+   This script will only work if the PATH includes both crosscompiler and xtensa-root and they are siblings of the sof repo.

 You may specify one or more of the following platform arguments:
 ``byt``, ``cht``, ``hsw``, ``bdw``, ``apl``, and ``cnl``